 My latest image of the month is my most recent Flower Horse creation.
 I am totally in love with this one.
 The colours are perfectly in keeping with the change from the hazy heat of summer to the cooler shades of autumn.
 It is probably my favourite time of year; the changing of the leaves; ...

 My latest work has featured a lot of encaustic art.
 My Encaustic series was the first collection where I began to get really creative using alternative materials.
-I trawled through the thousands of fine art images stored on my archives, and shortlisted images that ...
+I trawled through the thousands of fine art images stored on my archives, and shortlisted images that of ...